Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings of General Graphs

 \begin{theorem} Two planar graphs on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(14n-26) \times (14n-26)$ with six bends per edge.
-The drawing can be computed in $O(n)$ time. \end{theorem} \begin{pf} Let~$\MG_1=(V,E_1)$ and~$\MG_2=(V,E_2)$ be the two planar graphs.
-Central in our approach is an algorithm by Kaufmann and Wiese~\cite{kw-evpfb-JGAA02}, which, given a planar graph~$\MG$, computes a mapping of the vertices of~$\MG$ to the points of a point set~$\MP$ restricted on a horizontal line (called \emph{spine}), such that when $\MG$ is embedded on~$\MP$, each edge of the graph crosses the spine at most once (Note that the algorithm of Kaufmann and Wiese has been used in the past for the simultaneous drawing problem; see~\cite{ek-sefb-JGAA05}.)
-We subdivide all edges of~$\MG_i$ that cross the spine, by introducing a single \emph{dummy vertex} for each such edge.
-Let~$\xi_i$ be such an embedding of~$\MG_i$ and denote by~$E_i^\text{A}$ and~$E_i^\text{B}$ the edges that are drawn completely above and below the spine in~$\xi_i$, respectively.
-Also, let~$\MG_i'=(V_i',E_i')=(V \cup V_i, E_i^\text{A} \cup E_i^\text{B})$ be the resulting graph, where~$V_i$ contains the dummy vertices.
-We denote by~$\chi_i:V_i'\rightarrow\{1,\dots,|V_i'|\}$ the linear order of the vertices of~$\MG_i$ along the spine in~$\xi_i$, $i=1,2$.
+The drawing can be computed in $O(n)$ time. \end{theorem} \begin{proof} Let~$\MG_1=(V,E_1)$ and~$\MG_2=(V,E_2)$ be planar graphs.
+For $m\in\{1,2\}$, let~$\xi_m$ be an embedding of~$\MG_m$ according to the algorithm of Kaufmann and Wiese~\cite{kw-evpfb-JGAA02}; see Figure~\ref{fig:planar-1}.
+As explained before, we subdivide all edges of $\MG_m$ that cross the spine in $\xi_m$ by introducing a dummy vertex at the point where it crosses the spine.
+Let~$\MG_m'=(V_m',E_m')=(V \cup V_m, A_m \cup B_m)$ be the resulting graph, where~$V_m$ is the set of dummy vertices in~$\MG_m'$, $A_m$ is the set of edges that are drawn completely above the spine and $B_m$ is the set of edges that are drawn completely below the spine.
+Let $\xi_m'$ be the embedding of~$\MG_m'$.